genestack/user-tutorials/source/tutorials/Getting_started/file-import.rst

     <iframe width="640" height="360" src="https://www.youtube.com/embed/eOl1uabctzI" frameborder="0" allowfullscreen="1">&nbsp;</iframe>

 We have talked about the core concepts of Genestack and the geography of the Platform.
 Now let's discuss importing data into the platform.
-On the `welcome page`_ you can find an **Import data** option, and an **Import** button can be found in the File Manager.
+On the `dashboard`_ you can find an **Import data** option, and an **Import** button can be found in the File Manager.

 |import file manager|

-Once you click it, this will take you to the `Import data`_ app page.
+Once you click it, this will take you to the `Import Data`_ app page.
 There are various options of importing your data.
 You can drag and drop or select files from your computer, import data from URL or use previous uploads.